smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # SCONE Signal Requirements for the mobile networks

-- UPF/5G or PGW/4G MUST be able to distinguish QUIC protocol versions with the explicit flow detection for any given SCONE enabled appication traffic .
+- SCONE protocol(s) MUST be application-client initiated to assist the network element to distinguish QUIC protocol versions with the explicit flow detection for any given SCONE enabled appication traffic.

 - UPF/P-GW SHOULD send "throughput advice" and other metadata using on-path SCONE signaling to the client-application-endpoint based on subscriber data-plans.